How to Enable Hybrid Sleep on Windows 11

 Troubleshooting: The Hypervisor Conflict

-If you see an error about the hypervisor not supporting a standby state, it usually means features like virtual machines are blocking deep sleep.
+Troubleshooting: The Hypervisor Conflict If an error appears stating the hypervisor doesn't support a standby state, this often means features like virtual machines are preventing deep sleep.

 Command Line Configuration